A Minor in Marriage and Family Studies Will Supplement Your Christian Counseling Degree or Any Bachelor’s Program

 The Minor in Marriage and Family Studies is offered completely online as part of your bachelor’s degree, allowing you to remain active in your job, with your family, and in your community without the worry of having to take Christian counseling courses on campus.
 As a Christian university, our desire is to help you integrate a biblical worldview into your studies and future career.
 We are proud to partner with you as you learn to serve families in need and handle the problems of the family from a Christian perspective.

 The Minor in Marriage and Family Studies is an excellent option to pair with our online Bachelor of Science in Psychology degree or the online Bachelor of Science in Psychology – Christian Counseling.
 However, this type of information can be beneficial to any of our online bachelor’s degrees.

 What Will You Learn through Liberty’s Minor in Marriage and Family Studies?

 Our Minor in Marriage and Family Studies features 15 credit-hours of courses.
-You will learn about important concepts in child and adolescent strategies, marriage, divorce, effective parenting, and more.
-As you reach the end of the minor, you will learn about healthy sexuality from a biblical perspective.
+You can learn about important concepts in child and adolescent strategies, marriage, divorce, effective parenting, and more.
+As you reach the end of the minor, you can learn about healthy sexuality from a biblical perspective.